 Indirect Traffic Influencing Variables

-You must be obsessed with growing the amount of traffic that visits your site.
-If you break out each of the shipping variables defines in this post and micro-optimize each one individually, you will see your traffic increase.
+When it comes to understanding how to increase website traffic, you must be obsessed with your analytics.
+If you break out each of the shipping variables defined in this post and micro-optimize each one individually, you will see your traffic increase.
 Take the time to address each variable individually but don’t stop until you understand every dynamic of each traffic related variable, direct and indirect.
 Eventually, you will see a traffic tipping point where it will begin to grow organically because of your efforts.
 Stay focused on the fact that more website traffic equals more conversion which equals more revenue!

 You May Also Like